 The upper system

-It knows fear, as it knows what can happen.
-As the spirit manifests itself in the space above and behind ourselves, this system rather moves backwards than forwards.
-Rather goes there where it comes from.
+Because the spirit manifests itself in the space above and behind ourselves, this system moves rather backwards than forwards, wanting to return to where it came from.